 MobilityWorks Has Helped Thousands of Veterans to Regain Their Independence

 Whether you're a service-connected veteran or not, MobilityWorks can help you to obtain the requirement and procedure information from the VA and other programs that offer assistance.
-For service-connected veterans, the Veterans Administration recently increased its one-time Automobile and Special Adaptive Equipment Grant Program to $19,505 (effective October 1, 2012).
-With this increase in financial aid to our wounded warriors, providers such as MobilityWorks are able to help more of our heroes realize their goal of personal transportation independence.
+For service-connected veterans, the Veterans Administration has a one-time Automobile and Special Adaptive Equipment Grant Program of $20,235 (effective October 1, 2016).
+With this financial aid available to our wounded warriors, providers such as MobilityWorks are able to help more of our heroes realize their goal of personal transportation independence.